 - Rinnai RO-E6208TA-EM 70L Built-in Oven (Rinnai is a Japan brand)

 - Otimmo (by EuropAce) EBO 3701S 70L Built-in Oven

 Countertop ovens are easy to buy, install and replace.
 But they take up countertop space in your kitchen and do not offer the seamless appearance of built-in ovens.

 Recommended countertop oven in Singapore: Kenwood MOM880BS 32L Electric Convection Oven

 This healthy electric oven from Kenwood has a unique retro look.
 Made of stainless steel and powered with 1800W, it includes a grill rotisserie and convection functions.
 For a more modern look, check out Delonghi SfornatuttoMAXI 32L Electric Oven EO32852 or the Cuisinart Convection Oven TCO-600HK.

 Other brands that you can consider:

 - A cheaper but similar-looking model would be Europace EEO 5301T 30L Double Glass Stainless Steel Electric Oven.
-For bigger capacity, you can also pick the 45L option.

 - A cheaper option would be the Cornell CEO-E3621SL 36L Electric Convection Oven 2100W